 I am available to teach a variety of full day, half day, or short (one hour) classes.
-For more information or to schedule a class, please contact me at email@example.com.
+Below is a sample of classes and lectures I have available.
+For more information or to schedule a class, please contact me.

 One Hour Lectures and Classes